B.Sc. Dr.TCM Dr.Ac FABORM OBAAM

 She has volunteered locally working with children with disabilities & internationally as part of a health outreach initiative with women’s groups in Guatemala.
 Her Chinese Medical studies also brought her to China, where she completed a practicum at the Anhui University Hospital of TCM in Hefei.

-Alda became a fellow of the American Board of Reproductive Medicine (ABORM) in 2008.
-She is currently a Quality Assurance advisor for the CTCMA of BC & a Senior Member of the International Obstetrical Acupuncture Association (OBAA).
-She is also past executive coordinator of the former TCM Association of BC (TCMABC).
+She is currently a Quality Assurance advisor for the CTCMA of BC & Canadian Alliance of Regulatory Bodies of TCMPA.
+She is also a Senior Member of the International Obstetrical Acupuncture Association (OBAA) and past executive coordinator of the former TCM Association of BC (TCMABC).

 Alda’s own reproductive health challenges and her own fertility story deeply inform her practice with patients.
 She understands the common challenges that her patients face in their health crises – to balance working hard for a desired outcome while having kindness and patience with the body, mind and heart.
 She has also come to understand what it feels like to hope without desperation, and to take good care of what she has control over, while cultivating a deep sense of peace and acceptance with that which lies beyond her control.

 It is her aspiration to help support patients on their journeys toward balance & to empower them to continually cultivate overall well-being and resilience.
 She facilitates this through a combination of acupuncture, Chinese herbs, functional medicine, overall lifestyle changes, and Mindfulness Meditation.